pavel-krivanek/PharoChipDesigner/README.md

 The left 4 AND gates determine S1.
 If exactly 1 of the inputs is on or all 3 are on, then S1 is on.
 There are 4 combinations that could cause this, so 4 AND gates.
 They are all lazy-OR'ed together at the top and then sent to S1.\
 The right 3 AND gates determine the Carry bit.
 The Carry bit is lit when at least 2 of the inputs are carrying current.
 There are 3 combinations for this, so they are enumerated, lazy-OR'ed, and sent to C.\
 ![kohctpyktoplevel10.png](introduction/kohctpyktoplevel10.png)

-If you figure out a solution not listed here, send it to me with a clear explanation (there is a convenient save design feature in the menu).
-I will clean it up and add it to this list.